Parliamentary Assembly of the Mediterranean: Objectives

 The main objective of PAM is to forge political, economic and social cooperation among the Member States in order to find common solutions to the challenges facing the Euro-Mediterranean and Gulf region, and to create a space for peace and prosperity for its peoples.

-PAM is the centre of excellence for regional parliamentary diplomacy, and a unique forum whose membership is open exclusively to Euro-Mediterranean and Gulf countries, which are represented on equal footing.
+PAM is a centre for regional parliamentary diplomacy, whose members from Euro-Mediterranean and Gulf countries are represented on equal footing.
 This is reflected in the composition of the Bureau and the alternating Presidency.
 The current President of PAM is Enaam Mayara.
 Each national delegation has up to five members with equal voting rights and decision-making powers.

 PAM conducts the bulk of its work within three Standing Committees.
 It convenes annually in a Plenary Session.
 It may also set up Working Groups, ad-hoc Committees or Special Task Forces to tackle a particular topic (i.e. Counter-Terrorism, Confidence Building, Peace Support, Conflict Resolution, Middle East Peace Process, Mass Migration, Free Trade and Investments, Economic Integration, Climate Change, Energy, Human Rights, Dialogue of Civilizations, Gender issues, etc…).
 The main operational and coordination instruments of PAM in these fields are Field Missions, Electoral Observation Teams, the Economic Panel on Trade and Investments, the Academic Platform and the Women Parliamentary Forum.

-Although the reports and resolutions adopted by PAM are not legally binding per se, they are a powerful “soft diplomacy” tool when dealing with parliaments, governments and civil society in the region.
+Although the reports and resolutions adopted by PAM are not legally binding, they function as a “soft diplomacy” tool when dealing with parliaments, governments and civil society in the region.